senthilkumarm1901/bash_script_recipes/blog_post.md

 # Bash Script Recipes - One of Your Secret Sauces to Improved Productivity

-Bash Scripting can improve the productivity of a gamut of professionals not just techies like DevOps, SysAdmin, Networking, ML or Cloud Engineers.
+Bash Scripting can improve the productivity of a gamut of professionals not just DevOps, SysAdmin, Networking, ML or Cloud Engineers.
 It can aid product owners, scrum masters, HR professionals and even time-crunched CXOs to do their repetitive tasks faster.

 Table of Contents
 - I. Introduction
 - II.
-Bash Recipes
+Bash Script Recipes (main topic)
 - III.
-NL2Bash
+NL2Bash using LLMs
 - IV.
 Concluding Remarks
 ## I.Introduction